-The Foundation's contributions receivable as of August 31, 2019 were \$551,020.
-All contributions receivable are due within the next twelve months.
-Management determined that all contributions receivable are fully collectible; therefore, no allowance for uncollectible accounts is considered necessary at August 31, 2019.
+The Foundation's contributions receivable as of August 31, 2020 and 2019 were \$89,084 and \$551,020, respectively.
+All contributions receivable are due within the next 12 months.
+Management determined that all contributions receivable are fully collectible; therefore, no allowance for uncollectible accounts is considered necessary at August 31, 2020 and 2019, respectively.